FTX bankruptcy also endangers founder's philanthropic gifts

 Bankman-Fried, 30, is the best-known proponent of the “effective altruism” social movement which believes in prioritizing donations to projects that will have the largest impact on the most number of people.
 Dustin Moskovitz, co-founder of Facebook and current Asana CEO and co-founder, and his wife Cari Tuna, are also major funders and backers of the movement, which also emphasizes that the lives of all people should be weighted equally, regardless of where they live now or if they will inhabit the earth generations in the future.

-“I wanted to get rich, not because I like money but because I wanted to give that money to charity,” Bankman-Fried told an interviewer in a YouTube video called “ The Most Generous Billionaire,” published in January last year.
+“I wanted to get rich, not because I like money but because I wanted to give that money to charity,” Bankman-Fried told an interviewer in a YouTube video called “ The Most Generous Billionaire,” published in January last year by producer Nuseir Yassin.

+Yassin said he is disappointed Bankman-Fried’s downfall is dragging down the idea of philanthropy, in addition to destabilizing cryptocurrency markets and customers losing funds.

+“The third terrible outcome is loss of faith in the giving world, in the ‘effective altruism’ world,” Yassin said.
+“And I find that to be the saddest one.”

 Bankman-Fried did set up a philanthropic infrastructure through his exchange, FTX, which promised that 1% of its crypto exchange fees would be donated to charities.
 It also matched user donations made through its platform up to $10,000 a day.
 In total, the company said more than $24 million was donated through user fees, donations and its matching program before it suspended its services.